 In Person

-Culcairn, Henty, Holbrook, Jindera and Walla Walla offices by cash, cheque, money order, EFTPOS or credit card (Mastercard or Visa accepted) At any Australia Post by cash, cheque or EFTPOS (cheques payable to Greater Hume Council).
+Culcairn, Henty, Holbrook or Jindera Customer Relation's desks by, cash, cheque, or EFTPOS (Mastercard or Visa accepted) (cheques payable to Greater Hume Council).

 By Mail